powbot/docs/Script_Writer_Ranks/ScriptWriterRanks.md

 - SW3 Rank applied on discord.
 - The availability to offer private script sales (You and only you are accountable for your sales and any interactions with users; we as Pow retain the right to remove this perk at our own discretion)
 - The satisfaction of knowing there’s no more ranks to achieve as an SW.
+-
+## Premium Scripts

+### Requirements
+- SW2 or SW3 ranks are able to apply to have a script upgraded to premium.
+- Expectation to maintain said script to a higher and/or more professional standard.
+- Providing service to a 'paid for' standard.
+We're not expecting 24/7 on-hand support, however as an example.
+  - User reports issue
+  - Waits 4 days
+  - SW replies - "Client issue"
+  - Does nothing
+- As a customer, that's pretty poor, they've gone out of their way, to raise the issue, waited and got absolutely 0 results.

+### Benefits
+- Payments are managed by Pow, a hands-off approach for you.
+    - 70/30 (SW/Pow)
+      - Just a reminder, if you're not a fan, you can manage your own payments privately for 100%.
+- Multiple withdraw options
+  - So the tokens a user spends on a premium script, get added to your balance.
+  - You can either use them, sell them for gp, crypto, feet pics etc or cash out with an invoice with @Okazaki.